Letters of offer: taxpayer’s default

 Where tax is included in the offer, a taxpayer may be prepared to make the expected offer, but may refuse to sign an admission of default.
 In such a case the wording can be changed to ‘ …set out in the Statement below which are alleged by HMRC to be unpaid by reason wholly or partly of my default…’.
 If the offer is for penalties only, the wording can be changed to ‘ …which HMRC allege has been incurred…’.

-If the taxpayer is not prepared to accept this wording, you will have to submit the case to Tax Administration Advice (TAA) (IHTM36361), through your SO manager and the Penalty Portfolio Holder, to consider formal proceedings.
+If the taxpayer is not prepared to accept this wording, you will have to submit the case to Tax Administration, Litigation and Advice (TALA) (IHTM36361), through your SO manager and the Penalty Portfolio Holder, to consider formal proceedings.